 Regular, well-structured practice sessions are essential if progress is to be made; a short, frantic burst the night before a lesson will prove fruitless.

 Attendance at lessons is monitored closely and you will be notified if your daughter is missing lessons for no apparent reason.
-Effective use of Student Planners helps the girls to remember.

 Unless informed otherwise, private music teachers will enter students for examinations when they are adequately prepared.
 You will be informed of this by your daughter’s teacher.